mikasa3lili/SSD-MonoDETR/README.md

 Official implementation of the paper 'SSD-MonoDTR: Supervised Scale-constrained Deformable Transformer for Monocular 3D Object Detection'.

-We will release code and checkpoints in the future.
+                                                            😄We will release code and checkpoints in the future.

 Abstract